kvisle/firmwaredb/README.md

 ## How do I use it with Icinga?

-Download fwdb.csv and check_firmware.  check_firmware should be run as a simple nrpe plugin.
-It will attempt to look up firmwares in /var/lib/nagios/fwdb.csv, which can be overridden with the --fwdb= parameter.
+Download firmwaredb.csv and check_firmware.  check_firmware should be run as a simple nrpe plugin.
+It will attempt to look up firmwares in /var/lib/nagios/firmwaredb.csv.

-# fwdb.csv
+# firmwaredb.csv

 This is the entire firmware database as a csv-file.